harimohanraj89/site-source/about_me/index.md

 I spent the four years of my undergraduate life at the
 <a href="http://www.iitm.ac.in" target="_blank">Indian Institute of Technology,
 Madras</a>.
-IIT Madras is known as one of the best engineering schools in India, if not the world.
 I graduated from IITM in the Summer of 2011, with a bachelors degree in Engineering Physics.
 This program was an even blend of theoretical and applied physics, and electrical engineering.
 I spent most of my time here studying digital signal theory, learning how to live life on my own, and